mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 - [Contact](#contact)

 ## Importance of Logical Programming, Installation and Usage
-Logical programming is a programming paradigm that is particularly well-suited for knowledge representation and reasoning.
+**Logical programming** is a programming paradigm that is particularly well-suited for **knowledge representation** and **reasoning**.

 It allows for the expression of facts and rules in a declarative manner, enabling systems to infer new information based on existing data.
 This is crucial in domains like nutrition, where complex relationships exist between food items, ingredients, and health outcomes.

 Using logical programming in the development of this ontology offers several advantages:
 - **Expressiveness:** Logical programming enables the representation of complex relationships and constraints among various entities, which is essential for accurately modeling nutritional information and dietary recommendations.